RoboticsKnowledgebase/mrsd-software-bootcamp/README.md

 ## How to Use This Course

 This course is designed as a self-paced, self-guided course.
-Some sections are accompanied with a set of exercises that you can complete to test your knowledge.
-Each topic aims to explain the foundational concepts and practical usage of a particular tool or platform, and provide you with the resources you need to learn more.
+Some sections are accompanied by a set of exercises that you can complete to test your knowledge.
+Each topic aims to explain the foundational concepts and practical usage of a particular tool or platform and provide you with the resources you need to learn more.
 While you can find below a recommended order of topics, you are free to explore the topics in any order you wish, following external and internal hyperlinks as you see fit.

 ## Recommended Order of Topics